Kinjalrk2k/YelpCamp/README.md

 This version is a part of Section 28: YelpCamp Basics

 ## Objectives for this section
+- Initial Layout
     - Add a landing page
     - Add Campgrounds page that lists all the camgrounds
 - Each campground has:
     - Name
     - Image